Bombaclath97/bombaclath97.github.io/_posts/2021-10-06-natas-over-the-wire.markdown

 # Natas 2 -> Natas 3:

 There really is nothing on the main page.
 Only an hint: a files/pixel.png.
 Guess what: it's a pixel.
-Peculiar the fact that the image is in a folder called "files".
+How interesting.
+What's peculiar is the fact that the image is in a folder called "files".
 I wonder what's in the same directory...

 # Natas 3 -> Natas 4: